 Abstract

 The relative importance of ecological factors and species interactions for phytophagous insect species distributions has long been a controversial issue.
 Using field abundances of eight sympatric Tephritid fruit flies on 21 host plants, we inferred flies’ realized niches using joint species distribution modelling and network inference, on the community as a whole and separately on three groups of host plants.
 These inferences were then confronted to flies’ fundamental niches estimated through laboratory-measured fitnesses on host plants.
-Community structure was mainly determined by host plants followed by climatic factors, with a minor role for competition between species sharing host plants.
-The relative importance of these factors was mildly modulated by host plants.
-Despite overlapping fundamental niches, specialists and generalists flies almost behaved as separate communities, with possible competitive exclusion of generalists by specialists on Cucurbitaceae and different assembly rules: specialists were mainly influenced by their adaptation to host plants while generalist abundances varied regardless of their fundamental host use.
+Species abundances were mainly determined by host plants followed by climatic factors, with a minor role for competition between species sharing host plants.
+The relative importance of these factors mildly changed when we focused on particular host plant groups.
+Despite overlapping fundamental niches, specialists and generalists had almost distinct realized niches, with possible competitive exclusion of generalists by specialists on Cucurbitaceae and different assembly rules: specialists were mainly influenced by their adaptation to host plants while generalist abundances varied regardless of their fundamental host use.

 Introduction

-The search for fundamental processes underlying species distributions and community structure is among the oldest challenges in ecology (Diamond 1975, Gotelli and Graves 1996).
+The search for fundamental processes underlying species distributions is among the oldest challenges in ecology (Diamond 1975, Gotelli and Graves 1996).
 Understanding assembly processes could also be crucial for coping with global changes and habitat loss currently affecting both abiotic conditions and species distributions (Adler and HilleRisLambers 2008).
-Community structure can be determined by several factors such as environmental filtering, interspecific interactions, regional species pool and dispersal (Müller et al. 2011, D’Amen et al. 2018, Nakadai et al. 2018, Jabot et al. 2020).
-Despite decades of research, estimating the relative importance of these processes on species distributions has proven particularly complex (Pollock et al. 2014).
+Species distributions can be determined by several factors such as environmental filtering, interspecific interactions, regional species pool and dispersal (Müller et al. 2011, D’Amen et al. 2018, Nakadai et al. 2018, Jabot et al. 2020).
+Despite decades of research, estimating the relative importance of these processes on species distributions has proven particularly complex (Pollock et al. 2014, Zurell et al. 2018).
 Most of these processes imprint species distributions in a scale-dependent manner (Meynard et al. 2013).
 For instance, abiotic factors are generally thought to determine large-scale species ranges, whereas interspecific interactions would influence species distributions at smaller spatial scales (Heikkinen et al. 2007, Thuiller et al. 2015, but see Gotelli et al 2010 and Araújo and Rozenfeld 2014).

-Phytophagous insects are among the most diverse and abundant groups of terrestrial animals and a major component of ecosystems due to their tight interaction with primary producers.
-Some species have important economic impacts given their great invasive potential and their impact on crops (Roy et al. 2015).
-Knowledge of the main determinants of insect occurrence on particular plant species and their potential to colonize and persist in a given area is still limited.
+Phytophagous insects are among the most diverse and abundant groups of terrestrial animals and a major component of ecosystems due to their tight interaction with primary producers, and their sometimes important economic impacts and invasive potential (Roy et al. 2015).
+Knowledge of the main determinants of insect occurrence on particular plant species and their potential to colonize and persist in a given area is however still limited.
 In particular, the importance of interspecific competition in structuring phytophagous insect communities has been a controversial issue (Kaplan and Denno 2007).
 Many experimental studies conclude that interspecific competition plays a primary role (Denno et al. 1995, Kaplan & Denno 2007), but the consistent absence of negative co-occurrence patterns in natural phytophagous insect communities suggests otherwise (Tack et al. 2009, Brazeau & Schamp 2019).
 This apparent discrepancy could result from the regulation of phytophagous insect populations below competitive levels through shared predators or parasites (Hairston et al. 1960).
 Phytophagous insects would also rarely overexploit their hosts, leaving sufficient plant material for competition with other species to be mild (Kaplan & Denno 2007).
-Finally, ecological differences between species could lower the intensity of competition (Stewart et al. 2015).
-The importance of competition relative to environmental characteristics in shaping phytophagous insect distributions remains thus an open question and demands appropriate testing (Augustyn et al. 2016, Nakadai et al. 2018).
+Ecological differences between species could lower the intensity of competition (Stewart et al. 2015).
+Lastly, some phytophagous arthropods could benefit from previous attack of the host plant by other species (Godinho et al. 2016).
+The importance of competition relative to environmental characteristics in shaping phytophagous insect distributions thus remains an open question and demands appropriate testing (Augustyn et al. 2016, Nakadai et al. 2018).